Apple Cider Vinegar - does it help, or harm?

 ACV has been used for a very long time in traditional medicine.
 It’s used for its antibacterial, antiviral, antifungal and antioxidant properties, although most of the research to support these claims is laboratory-based and not in living animals.

-ACV is usually added to drinking water to 'acidify' the gut; ‘acidification’ promotes an environment in which beneficial bacteria thrive, while harmful bacteria such as E. coli and Salmonella do not.
-Therefore, the acidic environment helps reduce harmful bacteria in the gut.
-ACV is a weak organic acid; it iisn'tthe best acidifier, but there are few alternatives available on a small scale.
-Commercial-grade acidifiers (organic acids) come in large volumes and are very concentrated, which makes them pretty dangerous to keep in your garden shed, and it's unlikely you'd ever get through a 20-litre drum!
+ACV is usually added to drinking water to 'acidify' the lower gut; ‘acidification’ promotes an environment in which beneficial bacteria thrive, while harmful bacteria such as E. coli and Salmonella do not.
+Therefore, the acidic environment helps reduce harmful bacteria in the lower gut.
+ACV is a weak organic acid; it isn't the best acidifier as it doesn't reach the lower gut (it’s unbuffered), but there are a few alternatives available on a small scale.
+Commercial-grade acidifiers (buffered organic acids) come in large volumes and are very concentrated, which makes them pretty dangerous to keep in your garden shed, and it's unlikely you'd ever get through a 20-litre drum!

-ACV (cold-pressed, unpasteurised, unfiltered) with the mother, i.e., the floaty bits, has several additional benefits.
-It contains goodies such as polyphenols (antioxidants), good bacteria (probiotics), amino acids, enzymes, minerals and vitamins… All of this, along with the weak acids, can help to promote better health and improve the gut environment.
+ACV (cold-pressed, unpasteurised, unfiltered) with the mother, i.e., the floaty bits, contains other goodies such as polyphenols, antioxidants, good bacteria (probiotics), amino acids, enzymes, minerals and vitamins, and along with the weak acid, these may help to promote better gut health and improve the environment in the crop as a first aid measure.

-• As with anything you add to your bbirds'drinking water, always check your birds are drinking as expected - a drop in water consumption can indicate a health probl.em
+As with anything you add to your birds' drinking water, always check your birds are drinking as expected - a drop in water consumption can indicate a health problem

-• If adding products to drinking water consider that your birds may not like the taste, if not dilute it, or replace it with fresh drinking water
+If adding products to drinking water, consider that your birds may not like the taste; if not, dilute it, or stop using it and replace with fresh drinking water.